 When Friel died in 2015 the Irish playwright was hailed as 'a towering figure of the stage' and Translations was remembered as 'a national classic', a great 'triumph' and arguably the greatest play of his career.

 The three act play has been performed all around the world and studied widely as part of UK schools' National Curriculum.
-Now, director Ian Rickson leads a major revival for the National's Olivier Theatre.
+Now, director Ian Rickson leads an atmospheric and affecting revival at the National's Olivier Theatre.

 Set in 19th century agricultural Ireland, Translations is a lyrical exploration of language and nationhood.
-Drawing on George Steiner's study of the strange, inexact nature of translating, the play was inspired by Friel's discovery that his grandfather taught classics to peasant farmers.
+Drawing on George Steiner's study of the strange, inexact nature of translating, the play was inspired by Friel's own grandfather, who taught classics to peasant farmers.

-We follow Owen, who returns home from Dublin to a tiny village of Baile Beag.
-He is accompanied by two officers from the British army, who plan to create a map of the rural Donegal area, replacing the Gallic place names with their English equivalents.
+He’s working as intermediary and translator, assisting the British government in mapping the rural Donegal area and replacing Gaelic place names with their English equivalents.
 This simple act of translation sends shockwaves through the local community, encapsulating the troubled relationship between Ireland and England.

 |Where||National Theatre, South Bank, London, SE1 9PX | MAP|

 |Nearest tube||Waterloo (underground)|

 15 Oct 19 – 18 Dec 19, 7:30 PM – 10:00 PM

 |Price||£15 - £88|